0xpanoramix/A-Journey-To-ZKP/README.md

 ## Plan

-- Learn the maths
+- Learn the Maths by Khan Academy
 - zk-SNARKs
-  - Maksym Petkus's posts
+  - Why and How zk-SNARK Works by Maksym Petkus
-  - Ariel Gabizon's posts
+  - Explaining SNARKs by Ariel Gabizon
-  - Vitalik Buterin's posts
+  - Vitalik Buterin

-## Learn the Maths : Khan Academy
+## Learn the Maths by Khan Academy

 Khan Academy provides two great courses dedicated to learning polynomials and modular arithmetic.